 Damage Fuel Injector: One of the main reasons for the disruption of the fuel injector is the needle.
 Old needle and carbon deposits in the needle are responsible for that.
 During this problem, it is very difficult to start the engine.

 Only schedule service can prevent this problem.
 If we add some diesel additives (Chemical) with diesel fuel then we can also solve this problem.
 The injector spring should check during the inspection.

 Damage Injection Pump: If there is any problem with the pump then it will cause a low fuel pressure problem.
 SO we should check the injection pump during maintenance.

 Air Filter Blocked: Air filter can go block by dust and oil.
 It is one of the engine components that we should check randomly.
 If the air is blocked then the engine will not start.
 If needed, we should change it before scheduled maintenance.

-Fuel Lift Pump Damage: Some of the most common problems which are related to lift pumps are the split diaphragm leaking, non-return valve is loose or move away.
+Fuel Lift Pump Damage: Some of the most common problems which are related to lifting pumps are the split diaphragm leaking, a non-return valve is loose or moves away.
 If the lift pump is damaged then there will be a low fuel pressure problem.

 Damage Turbocharger: If the engine is running at the idle speed or idle load, without proper maintenance and if we do not use required quality lube oil then there is a huge possibility that engine turbocharger can go damage.
-Turbocharger rpm is 160000 at full load, so it’s required proper lubrication; otherwise it’s bearing and sealed will be broken.
+Turbocharger rpm is 160000 at full load, so it’s required proper lubrication; otherwise, it’s bearing and seal will be broken.

 Engine Internal Fault: This fault is commonly referred to as mechanical failures.
 Such as cracks piston, piston ring breakage, decreasing oil pressure, overheating, burning damage and many more.
 So if there is an internal engine fault, it is best to consult a skilled engine specialist to solve the problem as soon as possible.